Woolfrey/software_simple_qp/README.md

 ## :bookmark_tabs: Citing this Repository

 If you use `SimpleQPSolver` and find it useful, I'd appreciate it if you could cite me.
+Click on `Cite this repository` under the **About** section at the top-right corner of this page :arrow_upper_right:

-Here is a `BibTeX` format:
+Here is the `BibTeX` reference:
 ```
 @software{Woolfrey_SimpleQPSolver_2023,
      author  = {Woolfrey, Jon},